imanol-eizaguirre-veeva/bip-and-boops/README.md

 `POST /api/v1/view`
 * Registers a new view for a page.

-This project contains OpenAPI automatic UI documentation that cab found on http://localhost:8000/docs.
+This project contains OpenAPI automatic UI documentation that can be found on http://localhost:8000/docs.

 This offers a friendlier and easier to use interface that the command line,